 The purpose of social media is to entertain and transport interest to your website and hence to you.

 Think of it this way.
 A person comes into your counter and wants to buy something but you say to them check out my Facebook page.
-So they do, they log in and see all the great posts, then they see someone else they know to go off looking at them, then another etc. You have looked at a feed and wasted time so don’t just entertain your buying customer
+So they do, they log in and see all the great posts, then they see someone else they know to go off looking at them, then another, etc. You have looked at a feed and wasted time so don’t just entertain your buying customer

-That is why I say a Facebook or Instagram or any social media is there to move them to you, not the reverse.
+That is why I say Facebook or Instagram or any social media is there to move them to you, not the reverse.

 A list.
-A goldmine most often ignored
+A goldmine most often ignored, small business marketing strategies

-Get the name, email address and Mobile phone number of everyone that has contact with you.
+Get the name, email address, and Mobile phone number of everyone that has contact with you.
 Your contact list will have a value nearly equal to your business and allow quick contact at any time.

 You can do it in a simple excel file or buy an expensive Contact management program just do it.